Mechanical-Advantage/AdvantageScope/docs/NAVIGATION.md

 ![Creating a new tab](/docs/img/navigation-3.gif)

 Playback can be toggled using the play/pause button or by pressing the **space bar**.
 The selected time is sychronized between all tabs, including the line graph, table, field views, and more.

-To adjust the playback speed, **right-click** on the play/pause button.
+> Note: To adjust the playback speed, **right-click** on the play/pause button.

 ![Managing playback](/docs/img/navigation-4.gif)